 In this post we have been talking about only one key element of the small business marketing mix, raising awareness.
 There are many offline tools available to raise the profile of your small business.

 To name but a few there is local sponsorship.
 Perhaps an advertising board at your local football or rugby club.
 Networking groups may work for some businesses, assuming the business owner is the right type of person.
 Local advertising can still be effective if the right media is chosen and an appropriate message is crafted.
 Investing in attending events can work well for specific types of local businesses.

 It is worth keeping an eye on what the competition is doing.
 What marketing techniques are they using and are they successful?
 Be careful, just because they are investing in technique X, Y or Z does not mean they are generating a return on their investment.

-Any small business with a local customer base can implement a successful small business marketing campaign to raise their profile for little cost and with minimal (if any) support.
-All that is required is the time to learn the tools and techniques involved and the ongoing commitment to drive the process forward.
+Any small business with a local customer base can implement a successful small business marketing process to raise their profile for little cost and with minimal (if any) support.
+All that is required is the time to learn the tools and techniques involved and the ongoing commitment to drive the campaign forward.